think-cell/wg21/P2881-generator-for.md

 # Generator Range Idiom

 In the [think-cell-library](https://github.com/think-cell/think-cell-library), this problem is solved using a concept of *generator ranges*.
-It is even weaker than an input range -- it can only be iterated over, and once the iteration is stopped, it cannot resume later on.
+It is in some aspects even weaker than an input range -- it can only be iterated over, and once the iteration is stopped, it cannot resume later on.
-However, if all you want is `std::ranges::for_each` or similar algorithms that require only a single loop, it is enough.
+However, it is enough for algorithms that require only a single loop, like `std::ranges::for_each`, `std::ranges::copy`, or `std::ranges::fold_left` (plus variants and fold-like algorithms like `std::ranges::any_of`).

 A generator ranges is implemented as a type with an overloaded `operator()` that takes another callable, a sink.
 It will then use internal iteration invoking the sink with each argument.
-Early exit (i.e. `break`) is possible by returning `tc::break_` from the sink, which the `operator()` then detects, stops iteration, and forward the result.
+Early exit (i.e. `break`) is possible by returning `tc::break_` from the sink, which the `operator()` then detects, stops iteration, and forwards the result.

 Range adapters like `filter()`, `join()` or `concat()` are still easy to write: